Skip to content

 One of the popular miniaturized platforms for sensing is a microcantilever (MCL).
 A MCL is a miniaturized beam constrained at one end with the other end extending freely outwards.
 An external stimulus causes the MCL to bend or oscillate in a static or a dynamic mode, respectively.
 In the static mode, the displacement of the MCL due to a load or intrinsic stress generated on or within the MCL is measured.
 In the dynamic mode, an external actuation (piezoelectric, magnetic, or electrostatic actuator) causes the MCL to oscillate at its natural (resonant) frequency.
 Any change in the load or mass of the MCL results in a change in frequency that is subsequently measured.

-For this project, we are looking for an enthusiastic Msc student from Physics/ Physical Chemistry/ Science/ who likes to work in the lab. in testing and validation of a basic MCL sensor in a proof-of-principle experiment.
+For this project, we are looking for an enthusiastic Msc student from Physics, Physical Chemistry, or Science who likes to work in the lab for testing and validation of a basic MCL sensor in a proof-of-principle experiment.
 This includes the external oscillation of a MCL with an activated surface with and without adsorbing a specific analyte.
 The main goal is to gain insights in how the MCL technology works for biosensing (i.e. detection of relevant biomarkers (in the gas or liquid phase) and potentially bacteria and viruses).

 In our group we have a starting kit with several MCLs from commercial suppliers and simple electrical readouts.
 You will do this research at the Life Science Trace Detection Laboratory (TDLab, www.ru.nl/TDLab), Dept of Analytical Chemistry & Chemometrics (IMM, FNWI).
 This research is a collaboration between the TDLab and the Saxion Hogeschool (Enschede, Applied Nanotechnology).